jboneng/Film-Stockpot/README.md

 - **Frontier-style operator controls** — density, gamma, CMY color balance, tone (Soft → All Hard), highlight/shadow, saturation, and sharpness, all with live preview.
+- **RGB histogram** — live per-channel histogram with linear or logarithmic display.
 - **Film-strip browser** — thumbnail strip of every TIFF in a folder, with badges for edited and excluded frames.
-- **Non-destructive editing** — every adjustment is saved to a per-image JSON sidecar; your original TIFF is never modified.
+- **Non-destructive editing** — every adjustment is saved to a per-image JSON sidecar (similar in spirit to NegPy keeping edits as recipes); your TIFF is never modified.
 - **Single and batch export** — export the current frame, or render the entire roll to 16-bit TIFF, honoring each image's own saved settings.
 - **Self-contained sidecars** — sidecars embed the full preset and base profile,